Compensation Strategy and Philosophy Best Practices

-Best Practices for Establishing a Compensation Strategy & Philosophy
+Best Practices for Establishing a Compensation Strategy and Philosophy

 How a business approaches employee compensation plays a very important role in shaping the success of the business itself.
 For some, the approach to compensation can be rather organic or undefined, stemming from roots established in the company’s earliest days or from leaders following individual viewpoints of doing what seems right at the time.
 Over time, these inconsistent and misaligned approaches to employee compensation introduce and multiply risk, cause inequities, and put companies in precarious positions.